mysql/mysql-utilities/doc/man/mysqlindexcheck.rst

 Note: the :option:`--best` and :option:`--worst` lists cannot be printed as SQL statements.

-You must provide login information such as user, host, password, etc. for a user that has the appropriate rights to access all objects in the operation.
+You must provide connection parameters such as user, host, password, and so forth, for a user that has the appropriate rights to access all objects in the operation.
-See :ref:`mysqlindexcheck-notes` below for more details.
+See :ref:`mysqlindexcheck-notes` for more details.

 OPTIONS
 -------